TOUR DESCRIPTIONS:

 ** NEW **

-TURTLE BAY AND BEEKMAN PLACE — TOPOGRAPHY AND POWER
+TURTLE BAY AND BEEKMAN PLACE — Power and Its Limits

 In the far East 40’s and 50’s, Turtle Bay and Beekman Place owe some of their caché to their geography.
 Perched on a high hill over the East River, the property afforded great views and healthful breezes.
 James Beekman built his country house at the top of the slope in 1763.
 By 1776, the British took over the house and used it as their headquarters until the end of the Revolutionary War.
 Nathan Hale was condemned to die here and was hanged nearby.